 Our Approach

-• Maintain a strong connection to the community – responsive to their changing needs
+- Maintain a strong connection to the community

-• Strive to employ a workforce that is representative of and live in the neighbourhoods
+- Employ a workforce that is representative of our neighbourhoods

 Diversity, Inclusion and Reconciliation

-Equity work requires sustained and conscious effort to disrupt a system that has for too long privileged some and left many people behind.
-Only by recognizing the problem and by working towards our goal of creating opportunities for all and reducing disparities in our community can we say that we are achieving our vision for the core neighbourhoods.
+Equity work requires a sustained and conscious effort to disrupt a system that has for too long privileged the few and left the many behind.
+Only by addressing the roots of these issues can we work towards our goal of creating opportunities for all and reducing disparities in our community.

 We strive to ensure that our directors, staff, and program participants reflect the many identities, cultures, and abilities that make up the core neighbourhoods.